-In recognising the need for the highest standards of corporate behaviour and accountability, One Managed Investment Funds Limited complies with the majority of the ASX Principles of Good Corporate Governance and Best Practice Recommendations.
+In recognising the need to meet high standards of corporate behaviour and accountability, One Managed Investment Funds Limited complies with the majority of the ASX Principles of Good Corporate Governance and Best Practice Recommendations.
 The Responsible Entity's Corporate Governance Statement can be found at www.agriculturallandtrust.com.au.